LSD (Cardiacs album): 2016-2020: Second phase of activity and Tim's final tasks

+2020-2025: Death of Tim Smith; third phase of activity and return to recording

 On 22 July 2020, Jim Smith announced in a statement on Cardiacs' website that Tim had died the previous night.
 The news was confirmed by Torabi, Mary Wren from the Alphabet Business Concern, and another band representative.
 His exact cause of death was initially unconfirmed, but was deemed to be another heart attack.
 Tim Smith's funeral was held on 1 September 2020.
-The same day, the song "Vermin Mangle"—planned as the final track on LSD—was released as a free download on the band's Bandcamp page.
+The same day, the song "Vermin Mangle", originally planned as the final track on LSD—was released as a free download on the band's Bandcamp page.
 It was only played live a few times during Smith's solo performances in 2000 and 2006, with the studio version first shared publicly during Steve Davis' tribute show on Phoenix FM on 30 July.
 It was their first single and release of new material since "Ditzy Scene" in 2007, featuring the circus, prog and psychedelic instrumentation that drove the band's most classic work.
+Vermin Mangle features Tim Smith on vocals.
+The booklet for LSD states the song was dropped due to not fitting with the 'vibe' of other tracks and for not being meant as a final statement; "Pet Fezant" was instead used to end the album as it was meant as a true goodbye to Tim from all of his friends.

+Following Tim's death, activity on the album continued.
+With all the lyrics done, and compositions near-finished, Jim would take responsibility of production decisions and album arrangement, working through 2021-2024 to complete it.
+A series of vocalists were assembled to finish the vocals for the album, with most lead vocals being filled by Mike Vennart and Rose Allen-Kemp.
+Vennart had been chosen, in part, for the level of "vocal agitation" he could provide to Tim's melodies.
+Fortnam continued his work that he had started with Tim and was in charge of all of the brass and string arrangements for the album.